akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 I like this - beatrice still doesn't know about the king's vow, Godfrey wishes to give her space to make up her own mind, not have the fate of the nation on her shoulders (potentially); love the emotional turn of 'I will wait'.
 We could potentially have her with momentary bite at the modern feminist 'how dare a man ask the father before the daughter' but completely doused by his humble offer of waiting and decision and stepping back to courtship.
 If at length we do this story, this timeframe really requires the king's visit to be chronicled herein, some minor drama in that, per the court though not a repeat or echo of earlier.
-Perhaps the duchesse of Brittany visits to size this goose bride up, decides she likes her after all, and strange, did we meet some time, long ago? perhaps a stray memory and no more madam, or perhaps more.
+Perhaps the Duchesse of Brittany visits to size this goose bride up, decides she likes her after all, and strange, did we meet some time, long ago? perhaps a stray memory and no more madam, or perhaps more.
 Beatrice was surprised at knowing how to behave with the duchesse, it was in her upbringing after all.
 Beatrice asks her if it is hard for her in Brittany or some question of release to discuss personal struggles in private.
 The ducesse (G's sister) tells her brother that she likes this goose bride very much indeed. and so in time....

 ---